-Preparing your risk assessment 1 Start by ou carry out. tlining all the activities that your vessel is required to 2 Identify all t he hazards associated with those activities.
-3 azard - Assess the risk using an appropriate risk matrix nazards likelihood and consequence.
-4 eliminate the hazard completely or put in place some to manage and lower the risk.
-5 Assess hov v well your mitigations are working.
-6 improv mitigations are not working, adjust them.
-Continual ement is key. start carrying out new activities, update your risk
+Preparing your risk assessment 1 Start by outlining all the activities that your vessel is required to carry out.
+2 Identify all the hazards associated with those activities.
+3 For each hazard - Assess the risk using an appropriate risk matrix based the hazards likelihood and consequence.
+4 If possible, eliminate the hazard completely or put in place some mitigations to manage and lower the risk.
+5 Assess how well your mitigations are working.
+6 Re-evaluate: If your mitigations are not working, adjust them.
+Continual improvement is key.
+If you start carrying out new activities, update your risk assessment.